kubesphere/website/content/en/news/kubesphere-meetup-2020.md

  ![Snip20210201_26](/images/news/meetup-2020/Snip20210201_26.png)

 The meetup was a great success and it was not possible without community members.
-Thank you all for your support and see your next year in the meetup.
+Thank you all for your support and see you next year in the meetup.